adobe-commerce/dropin-template/README.md

 ```

 ### 2. Generate New Config

+Before you can start developing, you need to generate the .elsie.js config file.
+The Elsie CLI uses this file to generate new components, containers, and API functions to specified directories within your projects.
 To create a new configuration file, run the following command.
 Replace ```<DropInName>``` with the name of your new drop-in.

 ```bash